 Since the introduction of Mega Evolutions, I have been praying for the creators to make a Mega Raichu, so it could get some kind of attention.
 Here are two Mega Raichu ideas that I really would have liked-

 My wish wasn’t answered in X & Y or ORAS, but it has finally come true in Sun and Moon.
 Raichu got a new form and it is ABSOLUTELY ADORABLE.
 It rides on its tail- how cute and creative is that?
 And it is also part Psychic, which is sounds like an awesome and interesting type to use.
 You know what Pokemon is going to be on my team! 🙂

 I honestly can’t express how happy I am, so instead here is some fanart of Alola Raichu for you to devour.

 Who is your favorite Pokemon so far?
 If you want to talk about Pokemon, comment below or contact me on one of my social media accounts.
 I am also active on the PokeCommunity, which is a great and friendly forum to talk and connect with other Pokemon fans.
-My username is- shockingly- Rai (my profile is broken though for some reason O.o).
+My username is- shockingly- Rai (I haven’t been on the site for quite some time, though).
 I hoped you liked this blog post!